alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 **Multiple environments**

 It is good practice to have multiple “environments” for the development, testing and live (aka production) versions of any service.
-Typically, the sub domains used to access a development or testing instance of the service are structured in the same way as the sub domains used in the live version of the service.
+Typically, the subdomains used to access a development or testing instance of the service are structured in the same way as the sub domains used in the live version of the service.

-Therefore, you MAY create other sub domains of servicename.service.gov.uk for use in testing and development, such as www-preview.servicename.service.gov.uk and www-dev.servicename.service.gov.uk.
-If there is a compelling reason to use a non gov.uk domain for testing and/or development sub-domains that’s also acceptable.
+Therefore, you MAY create other subdomains of servicename.service.gov.uk for use in testing and development, such as www-preview.servicename.service.gov.uk and www-dev.servicename.service.gov.uk.
+If there is a compelling reason to use a non gov.uk domain for testing and/or development subdomains that’s also acceptable.

 Regardless of the domain name used, web-based services on testing and development domains (including APIs) should be protected by a username and password along the same lines as private alpha and beta releases.